BackofenLab/BrainDead/README.md

 ### Starting the environment

-The imported environment can be activate with the command `conda activate BrainDead `
+The imported environment can be activate with the command `conda activate BrainDead `.

+Afterwards you should be able to call BrainDead's scripts (see below), e.g. running the [example calls](#sample-calls-on-test-data).

 ## Command helps